raganwald-deprecated/homoiconic/2012/02/Literate-Programming-Matters.md

 So far so good, and quote frankly, given a language that isn't brain-dead at birth, you ought to be able to write an implementation such that another programmer could come along, read your code sans comments, and figure out "Oh, this is the Game of Life!"
 Or if the weren't familiar with Life, they could read your code and write out the rules above.

-GIven the goal of writing code that explains the rules of life, the solution is obvious: You translate the ideas from the rules directly into the entities in the code.
+Given the goal of writing code that explains the rules of life, the solution is obvious: You translate the ideas from the rules directly into the entities in the code.
 You need cells, you need a two-dimensional orthogonal grid, you need neighbours, you need transitions, ticks or generations, and so on.

 If there is a nearly 1:1 correspondence between the entities and relationships of the rules and the entities and relationships of the code, you are going to have a very good shot at writing some highly readable code.